commschamp/cc_tutorial/tutorials/tutorial4/README.md

 - To fail reading of the property on different **key** value the latter sets the **validValue** property to appropriate one and has **failOnInvalid** property set to **true** as well (defined in and reused from **PropKeyCommon** field).
+- It is wise to forbid the application to modify the **key** field after the construction.
+To do so the **fixedValue** property is set to **true**.
+Any attempt to set a value or grab a non-const reference to such field's value will result in compilation error.
 - In order to default construct a property with the correct key value without any need to implement boilerplate code that does so the **defaultValue** property is used to set the same value as a valid one.
 - The definition of the key valid values as a separate `<enum>` (PropKey) allows referencing its